Fair Algorithms for Learning in Allocation Problems: The Precision Discovery Model

 \section{The Precision Discovery Model}

-We begin by introducing the \textit{precision model} of discovery.
-Allocation of $\vi$ units to group $i$ in the precision model will result in a discovery of $\disc(\ci,\vi)\triangleq\min(\ci,\vi)$ candidates.
+We begin by describing the \textit{precision model} of discovery.
+Allocating $\vi$ units to group $i$ in the precision model results in the discovery of $\disc(\ci,\vi)\triangleq\min(\ci,\vi)$ candidates.
 This models the ability to perfectly discover and reach candidates in a group with resources deployed to that group, limited only by the number of deployed resources and the number of candidates present.

 The precision model results in \emph{censored} observations that have a particularly intuitive form.
-Recall that in general, a learning algorithm at each round gets to choose an allocation $\v$ and then observe $\disc(\vi, \ci)$ for each group $i$.
+Recall that in general, a learning algorithm at each round gets to choose an allocation $\v$ and then observes $\disc(\vi, \ci)$ for each group $i$.
 In the precision model, this results in the following kind of observation: when $\vi$ is larger than $\ci$, the allocator learns the number of candidates $\ci$ present on that day exactly.
 We refer to this kind of feedback as an \emph{uncensored observation}.
 But when $\vi$ is smaller than $\ci$, all the allocator learns is that the number of candidates is \emph{at least} $\vi$.
 We refer to this kind of feedback as a \textit{censored observation}.

 The rest of this section is organized as follows.
 In Sections~\ref{sec:min-model-opt} and~\ref{sec:min-model-opt-fair} we characterize optimal and optimal fair allocations for the precision model when the candidate distributions are known.
 In Section~\ref{sec:min-model-learning} we focus on learning an optimal fair allocation when these distributions are unknown.
 We show that any learning algorithm that is guaranteed to find a fair allocation in the \emph{worst case} over candidate distributions must have the undesirable property that at some point, it must allocate a vast number of its resources to each group individually.
 To bypass this hurdle, in Section~\ref{sec:mle-poisson} we show that when the candidate distributions have a parametric form, a natural greedy algorithm which always uses an optimal fair allocation for the current maximum likelihood estimates of the candidate distributions converges to an optimal fair allocation.